Sealed Air Corporation (SEE): Skating on Thin Ice? We Know the Answer

 SEE’s Market Performance

-SEE stocks went down by -6.18% for the week, with a monthly jump of 1.37% and a quarterly performance of 7.50%, while its annual performance rate touched 13.71%.
-The volatility ratio for the week stands at 2.98% while the volatility levels for the past 30 days are set at 2.27% for Sealed Air Corporation.
-The simple moving average for the period of the last 20 days is -3.13% for SEE stocks with a simple moving average of 18.18% for the last 200 days.
+SEE stocks went down by -4.06% for the week, with a monthly drop of -0.47% and a quarterly performance of 5.92%, while its annual performance rate touched 11.73%.
+The volatility ratio for the week stands at 2.70% while the volatility levels for the past 30 days are set at 2.31% for Sealed Air Corporation.
+The simple moving average for the period of the last 20 days is -2.88% for SEE stocks with a simple moving average of 18.13% for the last 200 days.

 Analysts’ Opinion of SEE